JBenchimol/central-bank-texts/README.md

 # Central Bank Texts Database

-This repository contains a comprehensive collection of official communications from three major central banks: the Federal Reserve (US), European Central Bank (EU), and Bank of Israel (BoI).
-The database includes interest rate announcements, meeting minutes, and speeches spanning from 1998 to 2018/2020, providing researchers with valuable primary sources for analyzing central bank communication strategies, monetary policy decisions, and their economic impacts.
+This repository contains a collection of official communications from three major central banks: the Federal Reserve (US), European Central Bank (EU), and Bank of Israel (BoI).
+The database includes interest rate announcements, meeting minutes, and speeches spanning from 1998 to 2018/2020, providing researchers with valuable sources for analyzing central bank communication.

 ## Database Value

-The texts in this collection offer researchers unprecedented access to:
+The texts in this collection offer researchers access to:

 - Complete transcripts of monetary policy deliberations
 - Official interest rate announcements and accompanying statements